Silhillians RUFC: History

-Origins and Early Days
+Origins and early days

 The club was founded in 1932 as Solihull Old Boys and was exclusively for former pupils of Solihull School, an historic Private School.
-The school's headmaster at the time, Mr A R Thompson, was the Club's first President and attended every meeting and fixture until his retirement in 1947.
-Upon the outbreak of World War II 13 members of the 1st XV were called up meaning that the Club was temporarily defunct but was reformed by Alan Bradbury, Mel Cooper and Claude 'CT' Coton in 1947 as the Old Silhillians (the name given to Old Boys of Solihull School.
-Coton was selected, at the age of 18, for the Committee immediately after leaving School.
-'CTC' went on to captain the 1st XV, served as President twice and was a Committee member for more than 50 years.
+The school's headmaster at the time, Mr A R Thompson, was the club's first President and attended every meeting and fixture until his retirement in 1947.
+Upon the outbreak of World War II thirteen members of the 1st XV were called up meaning that the club was temporarily defunct but was reformed by Alan Bradbury, Mel Cooper and Claude 'CT' Coton in 1947 as the Old Silhillians (the name given to Old Boys of Solihull School.
+Coton was selected, at the age of 18, for the committee immediately after leaving School.
+'CTC' went on to captain the 1st XV, served as President twice and was a committee member for more than fifty years.

-In 1953, the Club moved to Dingle Lane in Solihull and the first game on the site was a notable occasion.
+In 1953, the club moved to Dingle Lane in Solihull and the first game on the site was a notable occasion.
 WC Ramsey, who was the President Elect of the Rugby Football Union 1954-55, sent a WC Ramsey XV to play against the 'Solihull Old Boys' and over 3,000 spectators were in attendance.

 In 1959, the inaugural Birmingham and Warwickshire Old Boys Rugby Sevens tournament was held for former pupils of notable schools from the region.
 Amongst others, Rugby School, King Edward VI Aston, Solihull School, King Edward's School, Birmingham, Bablake School and Warwick School sent former pupils to compete.

 In 1967, the Old Silhillians moved to their current home at Copt Heath, about 1 mile from the Solihull School campus.
-This season was a hugely successful one in the Club's history.
-They won the Birmingham and Warwickshire Old Boys' Rugby Sevens, beating Old Saltleians 13-5 in the final.
-Captained by Martin Green, they also won 8-3 against the Cambridge University 1st XV.
+This season was a hugely successful one in the club's history.
+They won the Birmingham and Warwickshire Old Boys' Rugby Sevens, beating Old Saltleians 13–5 in the final.
+Captained by Martin Green, they also won 8–3 against the Cambridge University 1st XV.
 They remained one of the best Old Boys' sides in the Midlands for many years.

 One of the most significant points in the history of the club was the decision to go 'open' in 1982, i.e. they accepted members and players who had not attended Solihull School.
 Thus, they dropped the 'Old' from the name and became Silhillians RUFC.

 Recent years

 The Sils were promoted to Warwickshire Division One of the 'Courage League' in 1991 under the captaincy of Alan Elliot.

-More recently 'The Sils' have enjoyed further promotions; in 1994/96 captained by Nick Savage, 1998/99 when captained by Andrew Durrant, in 2000/01 under the captaincy of Andrew Clutterbuck and in 2012/13 captained by Peter Nicholls.
+More recently 'The Sils' have enjoyed further promotions; in 1994 to 1996 captained by Nick Savage, 1998–99 when captained by Andrew Durrant, in 2000–01 under the captaincy of Andrew Clutterbuck and in 2012–13 captained by Peter Nicholls.
 Undoubtedly the club's greatest achievement to date was their appearance in the 1999 Tetley's Bitter Vase Final at Twickenham.
-They lost to Billericay Rugby Football Club 19-3 but Silhillians look back fondly on that season and the experience of playing at 'Rugby HQ'.
+They lost to Billericay Rugby Football Club 19–3 but Silhillians look back fondly on that season and the experience of playing at 'Rugby HQ'.

-The 2007/08 season saw the Silhillians RUFC celebrate their 75th Anniversary.
+The 2007–08 season saw the Silhillians RUFC celebrate their 75th Anniversary.